andkov/about/2016/mar/README.md

 [add entry](https://github.com/andkov/about/edit/master/2016/mar/README.md)

 ##### Week 83 in Victoria.
+Mar 2, Wednesday
+- S.Hofer invited me to the workshop on multistate modeling at Amsterdam in April 14-16, 2016.

 Mar 1, Tuesday
 - 1. worked on modernizing the reproduction of Portland [log](https://github.com/IALSA/IALSA-2015-Portland/issues/119)